KiranKumarAlugonda/SinglePageApp-AngularJS-DotNet/README.md

 ### Step 4:  Configure the sample to use your Azure Active Directory tenant

 1. Open the solution in Visual Studio 2013.
-2. Open the `web.config` file.
+2. Open the `web.config` file.f
-3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
+3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name(Find in Domains Tab).
 4. Find the app key `ida:Audience` and replace the value with the Client ID from the Azure portal.
 5. Open the file `App/Scripts/App.js` and locate the line `adalAuthenticationServiceProvider.init(`.
 6. Replace the value of `tenant` with your AAD tenant name.